DMV Hearing Lawyer in San Diego, CA

 driver’s license and issue you a temporary license that expires

-in 30 days and informs you that it is mandatory that the request for an
+in 30 days.
+This informs you that it is mandatory that the request for

 license suspension hearing be made